 Here are some tips for spending one day in Dublin.

 Exploring Dublin on foot is easy to do, so I don’t recommend renting a car for this.
 I was pleasantly surprised that public transportation was better in Ireland than I had expected.
 You can even get by without a car if you’re in Dublin for three days.

 If you only have 24 hours in Ireland and are coming from the airport, you can take a bus or the Airlink, and these will both drop you off in the city center.

 Taxis are available throughout the city if you need to get somewhere fast, which might be beneficial if you only have a day in Dublin.
 Just note that they are the most expensive option.
 You can also take the Luas, a light rail tram that runs through certain parts of the city.

 Buses run all day long and are a better choice when not going somewhere that’s a straight shot (like the Luas), and are fairly inexpensive.
 The last option is the DART, an electronic train that runs above the ground.
 This will get you to places further outside the city like the suburbs, although you may not have time for this if you only have one day in Dublin.

+There is so much to see in Dublin that I recommend spending a full day exploring and then getting a hotel for the night before you go on to your next adventure.
 If you need to book a hotel room for the night, you have a variety of options in the area to choose from when looking for the best area to stay in Dublin.

 No matter what you decide to do in Dublin in one day, you’ll love exploring this lively city during your trip.